-The Trust believes that swimming, whether for leisure or for sport, provides a foundation of a healthy lifestyle, good teamwork, focus and a spirit of fair play.
-Swimming has no age barrier and can be enjoyed by all members of the family, irrespective of ability or disability.
+We know that swimming, whether for leisure or for sport, provides the ideal environment to develop skills that will benefit individuals throughout their lives.
+It provides a foundation of a healthy lifestyle, good teamwork, focus and a spirit of fair play.
+Swimming has no age barrier; it can be enjoyed by all members of the family irrespective of ability or disability.

-We believe that there are groups and individuals who are likely to miss these opportunities without our help.
-The Trust aims to breakdown barriers to participation, whether they are physical, cultural or financial, so that more people can enjoy the wide ranging benefits of swimming.
+There are groups and individuals who are likely to miss these opportunities without intervention from the Swimming Trust.
+The Trust aims to identify barriers to participation, whether they are physical, cultural or financial, so that more people can enjoy the wide ranging benefits of swimming.

 The Swimming Trust believes in the principles of sports equality by working to recognise inequalities and taking positive action to overcome them.
 Our ethos and code of practice is transferred to all our collaborative organisations and working partnerships.